-In addition to our synthetic immuno-oncology programs, Intrexon (and we, through our ECC agreement with Intrexon) recently obtained an exclusive, worldwide license to certain immuno-oncology technologies owned and licensed by The University of Texas M.D.
-Anderson Cancer Center, or MD Anderson, including technologies relating to novel chimeric antigen receptors, or CARs, natural killer, or NK cells and T cell receptors, or TCRs.
-Combining these technologies with Intrexon's technology suite and clinically tested RheoSwitch Therapeutic System[®], or RTS[®], cIL-12 modules, we plan to develop CAR-T and other immune cells that will target and kill cancer cells.
-We plan to leverage the synergy between the platforms to accelerate a promising synthetic immuno-oncology pipeline, with up to five CAR-T therapies expected to enter the clinic in 2015 and programs for the development of allogeneic CAR-T therapies that can be used off-the-shelf expected to be initiated in 2016.
+In addition to our synthetic immuno-oncology programs, pursuant to our Channel Agreement, we, together with Intrexon, obtained an exclusive, worldwide license to certain immuno-oncology technologies owned and licensed by The University of Texas MD Anderson Cancer Center, or MD Anderson, including technologies relating to novel chimeric antigen receptors, or CARs, natural killer, or NK cells and T cell receptors, or TCRs.
+We plan to develop genetically modified T cells and other immune cells that will target and kill cancer cells.
+Control systems are also being developed using Intrexon's RheoSwitch Therapeutic System® (RTS®) for receptor expression as well as for the conditional ablation of genetically modified cells using a kill switch.
+We plan to leverage the synergy between the platforms to accelerate a synthetic immuno-oncology pipeline and programs for the development of allogeneic CAR-T therapies that can be used as off-the-shelf therapy.
+During 2015, the Company was in the clinic with two CAR-T therapies, and expects to enter the clinic with a third CAR-T therapy prior to the end of the year.
+The Company expects to enter the clinic with an additional CAR-T therapy for myeloid malignancies in 2016.
+The Company also expects to conduct a research program for the development of an allogenic CAR-T therapy in 2016, and plans to initiate programs investigating T cells genetically modified to express TCR as well as therapy developed from the use of NK cells, with preclinical studies planned for 2016 and clinical studies in 2017.

 We plan to continue to combine Intrexon's technology suite with our capabilities to translate science to the patient, and to identify and develop additional products to stimulate or inhibit key pathways, including those used by the body's immune system, to treat cancer.

-On March 27, 2015, the Company and Intrexon entered into a global collaboration focused exclusively on chimeric antigen receptor T-cell (CAR-T) products with Ares Trading, or Ares,, a biopharmaceutical division of Merck KGaA, Darmstadt, Germany.
-Intrexon will share the economic provisions of this collaboration equally with the Company, including an upfront payment of \$115 million received during the third quarter, milestones and royalties.
-Under the collaboration Ares has selected two CAR-T targets for which the Company will perform certain research activities that will in part be funded by Aries.
-Through the ECP between Intrexon and the Company, the Company will be responsible for any additional research and development expenditures.
-Once these candidates reach investigational new drug (IND) stage, the programs will be transferred to Aries for clinical development and commercialization.
-The Company and Intrexon will also independently conduct research and development on other CAR-T candidates, with Merck having the opportunity during clinical development to opt-in to these candidates for additional payments.
+On March 27, 2015, we entered into a global collaboration with Intrexon focused exclusively on chimeric antigen receptor T-cell, or CAR-T, products with Ares Trading, or Ares, a biopharmaceutical division of Merck KGaA.
+Intrexon will share the economic provisions of this collaboration equally with us, including an upfront payment of \$115.0 million received in July 2015, milestones and royalties.
+Under the collaboration Ares has selected two CAR-T targets for which we will perform certain research activities that will, in part, be funded by Ares.
+Pursuant to the terms of the Exclusive Channel Partner Amendment, or ECP Amendment, we will be responsible for any additional research and development expenditures.
+Once these candidates reach investigational new drug stage, the programs will be transferred to Ares for clinical development and commercialization.
+We, together with Intrexon will also independently conduct research and development on other CAR-T candidates, with Ares Trading having the opportunity during clinical development to opt-in to these candidates for additional payments.